gtk-rs/gtk4-rs/book/src/main_event_loop.md

 {{#rustdoc_include ../listings/main_event_loop_1/src/main.rs}}
 ```

-After we press the button, the GUI is completely frozen for 10 seconds.
+After we press the button, the GUI is completely frozen for five seconds.
 We can't even move the window.
 The `sleep` call is an artificial example,
 but it is not unusual wanting to run a slightly longer operation in one go.